pmanlukas/azure-core-concepts-book/README.md

+## Note on the current state of this book
+I will continue Arafatos work on this azure core concepts book.
+First I will review the current chapters and add or adjust them to current changes in Azure.
+Then I will continue to extend its contents.
+If you want to support this project, then open an issue and create your own fork :)

 # Azure Core Concepts
 The eBook will be free and open sourced on Github at https://github.com/arafato/azure-core-concepts-book and published via Leanpub at https://leanpub.com/azure-core-concepts.
 Any royalties will be donated to http://amazonwatch.org/